What exporting is

 Make the most of government knowledge and support

-Exporting can be a complex business, so make the most of government’s support for exporters.
+Exporting can be a complex business, so make the most of free government support and resources for exporters.

-Government experts at home and around the world have created a wealth of knowledge about different markets, regulations and financial systems to help New Zealand businesses find their way on the global stage.
+Government experts in New Zealand and overseas have created a wealth of knowledge about different markets, regulations and financial systems to help New Zealand businesses find their way on the global stage.

-As you prepare to export, find out what help is available from:
+Find out what help is available across government agencies, including from:

 • New Zealand Trade and Enterprise (NZTE)